Gurenax/salesforce-training-notes/README.md

   3. `Sharing rules` - are automatic exceptions to org-wide defaults for particular groups of users, to give them access to records they don’t own or can’t normally see.
   4. `Manual sharing` - lets record owners give read and edit permissions to users who might not have access to the record any other way.

+## Role Hierarchy
+- A role hierarchy works together with sharing settings to determine the levels of access users have to your Salesforce data.
+Users can access the data of all the users directly below them in the hierarchy.

+### Sharing Rules
+- This enables you to make automatic exceptions to your org-wide sharing settings for selected sets of users.
+- Sharing rules can be based on who owns the record or on the values of fields in the record.
+For example, use sharing rules to extend sharing access to users in public groups or roles.
+As with role hierarchies, sharing rules can never be stricter than your org-wide default settings.
+They just allow greater access for particular users.

+### Public Group
+- Using a public group when defining a sharing rule makes the rule easier to create and, more important, easier to understand later, especially if it's one of many sharing rules that you're trying to maintain in a large organization.
+- Create a public group if you want to define a sharing rule that encompasses more than one or two groups or roles, or any individual.